kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/sorting.md

 Recall from last week that the time efficiency of an algorithm is the amount of computational time that an algorithm takes to complete its task.
 But what determines how long an algorithm takes to complete?

 The computational time is determined by the number of *operations* that the algorithm performs.
-When a computer program is executed, the code of the program is broken down into a series of simple operations, for example: adding two numbers together, comparing two numbers, fetching a value from main memory, assigning a value to a variable, and many others.
+When a computer program is executed, the code of the program is broken down into a series of simple operations, for example:

+* Adding two numbers together
+* Comparing two numbers
+* Fetching a value from main memory
+* Assigning a value to a variable
+* And many others!

 Taken together, these fundamental operations compose an entire computer program.

-For sorting algorithms specifically, the number of overall operations is dominated by two specific operations: comparing elements of the list and moving elements of the list around to different positions.
+For sorting algorithms specifically, the number of overall operations is dominated by two specific operations: (1) comparing elements of the list and (2) moving elements of the list around to different positions.
 Therefore, we will focus our time analysis on the number of *comparisons* and *moves* that a sorting algorithm performs.

 For example, this would be considered a comparison between two elements of a list: